Tamaha (Dakota scout)

 Tamaha (c.
-1776–1864), also known as Standing Moose or "L'Orignal Levé," was one of two Mdewakanton Dakota scouts for the United States in the War of 1812, when most Sioux sided with the British.
+1776 – 1864), also known as Tamahay, One eye, Standing Moose, or L'Orignal Levé, was one of two Mdewakanton Dakota scouts for the United States in the War of 1812, when most Sioux sided with the British.
 He was a member of Chief Red Wing's band and was presented with a medal and certificate by Governor William Clark of Missouri Territory for his loyalty to the U.S. The certificate was treasured by Tamaha, who called himself "the 'only' American Sioux," and can now be seen at the Minnesota History Center.

 In 1805, 26-year-old explorer Zebulon Pike referred to Tamaha in his journal as "my friend" — a reference that has cemented Tamaha's legendary status and resulted in Tahama Spring in Colorado Springs being named after him.

 Early years

 Tamaha was born at Prairie à l'Aile (present-day Winona, Minnesota), and was originally part of Chief Wabasha's band.

 There are many colorful stories about his youthful exploits.
 In Indian Heroes and Great Chieftains (1918), Charles Eastman portrays "Tamahay" as a young man with "heroic proportions, herculean in strength, a superb runner; in fact, he had all the physical qualities of an athlete or a typical Indian.
 In his scanty dress, he was beautiful as an antique statue in living bronze."

 When Tamaha was seventeen years old, he had an accident that resulted in the loss of an eye.
 Most historical accounts refer to Tamaha as the "one-eyed Sioux"; French Canadians also called him "Le Borgne" (The "One-Eyed").

 Eastman says that the injury was devastating to Tamaha, who then "sought glory and defied danger with even more than the ordinary Indian recklessness."
 On one occasion, young Tamaha and his best friend disguised themselves as Ojibwe warriors to flirt with Ojibwe girls.
 On another, he was hunting for buffalo when he was thrown off his pony and attacked by a bull.
 He quickly straddled the buffalo on its neck and held it by the horns, earning him the name "Held-the-Bull-by-the-Horns".

 According to Eastman, it was during his escapade running from the Ojibwe that Tamaha famously said to his friend, "I'll meet you at the mouth of the St. Croix River, or in the spirit land!"